-For example, when the COVID-19 started in 2020, many people would keep up with the statistics about the people infected by the virus and those dying, and they would feel anxious that they might be next.
+For example, when the COVID-19 started in 2020, many people would keep up with the statistics about the people infected by the virus and those dying, and they would feel depressed and anxious that they might be next.
 And this doesn’t only happen with things like diseases.

 You may also experience anxiety after continuously looking up content on accidents, fires, politics, violence, or other horrible events happening in the world.